Nadegamra/microservices-course_content_management/docs/Sections.md

       }
       ```
   - Course section not found: `404 Not Found`
-  - Section not in the specified course: `400 Bad Request`
 ### Add Section
 - **Short Description:** Adds a new section to an owned course
 - **URL:** `/courses/{courseId}/sections`